GCCRC-dev/VelloziaMicrobiome/README.md

     - **[amplicon_tutorial.md](AmpliconData/amplicon_tutorial.md)** - Tutorial for amplicon data analysis.
     - **[AlphaDiversity](AmpliconData/AlphaDiversity/)** - Script and input files used for Shannon alpha diversity analysis.
     - **[MicrobialComposition](AmpliconData/MicrobialComposition/)** - Script and input files used for microbial composition analysis.
-    - **[QiimeSupportFiles](AmpliconData/QiimeSupportFiles/)** - Files serving as examples, including the manifest import file and metadata used in the tutorial.
+    - **[QiimeSupportFiles](AmpliconData/QiimeSupportFiles/)** - Processed Amplicon Data and files serving as examples, including the manifest import file and metadata used in the tutorial.

 2. **[ShotgunData](ShotgunData/)** - Shotgun metagenome data and scripts.
     - **[README.md](ShotgunData/README.md)** - Tutorial for shotgun metagenome analysis.